benkeen/generatedata/cli/README.md

 ### Other scenarios

 - Generating multiple different types in a single field
+- Increasing probability of particular format being used over others
 - Having one field be based on another field
     - e.g. regions (country, region, city, zip)
     - email addresses that look like the names of the users